FlorinBD/aa-mirror-rs/contrib/readme.txt

-improve scrcpy audio/video reader to not re-alocate buf every time, use a single buffer, like payload implement night/day switch for sensor_channel with:  "adb shell cmd uimode night yes" signal all tasks that must be finished in a clean way implement media ack sliding window using tokio::sync::Semaphore;
+improve scrcpy audio/video reader to not re-alocate buf every time, use a single buffer, like payload implement night/day switch for sensor_channel with:  "adb shell cmd uimode night yes" signal all tasks that must be finished in a clean way
+done: implement media ack sliding window using tokio::sync::Semaphore;
 solve ADB connection when dev state is STALE, is connected but not REACHABLE in STA mode dhcp is not providing host name

 NOTES:
-HU doesn't send ACK for config frames?? (video frames) transfer_monitor() must be used because TcpStream dosen't close when HU/DHU is disconnected and we can't re-connect
+HU doesn't send ACK for config frames (video frames) transfer_monitor() must be used because TcpStream dosen't close when HU/DHU is disconnected and we can't re-connect